Jerod A. Skyberg

 Building Address: 302 Connaway Hall

-My research is focused on immunity of the zoonotic, intracellular, bacterial pathogens Brucella and Francisella.
+Research Emphasis: My research is focused on the host response to the zoonotic, intracellular, bacterial pathogens Brucella and Francisella.

 Research Project #1 Immunity and Immunopathology of Brucellosis.

 Brucellosis remains one of the most common zoonotic infections world-wide with over 500,000 new human cases each year.
-In addition, Brucella causes disease and abortion in many of the agriculturally animals in the world resulting in wide-spread economic losses.
-While not life-threatening in humans, brucellosis can cause disease with relapses of undulating fever and lifelong complications, including arthritis, endocarditis, and possible neurological symptoms, despite antibiotic treatment.
+In addition, Brucella causes disease and abortion in many agriculturally important livestock resulting in wide-spread economic losses.
+In humans, brucellosis can cause disease with relapses of undulating fever and lifelong complications, including arthritis, endocarditis, and possible neurological symptoms, despite antibiotic treatment.
 Osteoarticular complications are associated with prolonged illness in humans and are the most common localized manifestation of brucellosis occurring in up to 80% of cases.
 However, until recently the study of the immunology and pathology of focal complications of brucellosis has been hampered by the lack of relevant animal models.
-Recently we developed the first mouse model of Brucella-induced arthritis and showed that the cytokine IL-1 was critical for development of inflammation.
-Future work will investigate the role of IL-1-related pathways and other immunologic mediators of Brucella-induced inflammation.
+Recently we have developed the first mouse models of Brucella-induced arthritis.
+Our current work is focused on determining mechanisms of inflammation and protective host immunity during infection of the joint by Brucella.

 Research Project #2.
 Immunity and Immunotherapy of Tularemia.